Sleet hitting my face reminds me I need to up my skin care

 Keep up with these – especially facials for dry skin

-Central Heating is really bad for our skin.
+Central Heating is really bad for our skin, as are cold winds.
 If possible consider swapping coffee for green tea which has great anti-oxidant effects.

 Don’t skimp on cleansing